 Today, Jennifer lives in Denver, Colorado, and remains a vocal advocate for disability rights.
 She and her mother live in Denver, Colorado where she's partnered with Mobility of Denver, an independent wheelchair accessible vehicle dealer, as a brand ambassador.
 In 2017, she graduated from Arizona State University with a Bachelors of Science in Family and Human Development, and she's since founded Jennifer Keelan-Chaffins LLC to continue her activism.
-She was the model for a sculpture by artist Gina Klawitter entitled "All the Way to Freedom" reimagining Keelan's climb.
-Recently, she's collaborated on a picture book telling her story, All The Way To The Top, to show young readers that they can make a difference on the issues they can about, no matter their age.
+She was the model for a sculpture by artist Gina Klawitter entitled "All the Way to Freedom" reimagining her climb.
+She also collaborated on a picture book telling her story, All The Way To The Top, to show young readers that they can make a difference on the issues they can about, no matter their age.
 And recently, she's worked with BraunAbility, a manufacturer of accessible vehicles, to design a modified van that she'll be able to drive on her own, and is looking forward to taking driving lessons.
 Jennifer hopes that her book will encourage kids and their parents and teachers to learn more about this little-known but hugely influential social movement.
 "For me, the disabilities rights movement is just important as the civil rights movement," asserts Jennifer, "and these are things that need to be taught in our schools."

 Books About Disability Rights And Acceptance

 Eva dreams of dancing — but she has cerebral palsy, and she has never seen a dancer in a wheelchair.
 Then one day, she learns about a dance company which promises lessons for "all abilities."
 Although Eva is hesitant when she first arrives, she's delighted to see dancers of all sorts, including those using canes, walkers, and prosthetic limbs — and with time, she realizes that she really can be a dancer!
 This exuberant picture book, which includes a note from the executive director of the real-life Young Dance company, celebrates a love of dance and the impact of inclusion on kids with disabilities.